mozilla/experimenter/contributing.md

 If the deployment succeeds but the change inadvertently breaks stage/production, there are two options:

-- Revert the change using a revert commit
+* Revert the change using a revert commit

-  1. Create a branch from master called `revert-#123` where `#123` is the number of the issue, and then revert the commit with `git revert <squashed commit hash>`

-    - Fix any potential conflicts or lint/test failures and finish the revert commit
+  1. Create a branch from master called `revert-#123` where `#123` is the number of the issue, and then revert the commit with `git revert <squashed commit hash>`.
+Fix any potential conflicts or lint/test failures and finish the revert commit.

   1. If the original PR included any database migrations, they must be preserved and reverted by creating a new subsequent migration

-    - `git checkout origin/master -- app/experimenter/experiments/migrations/XXXX_migration_file.py`
+    1. `git checkout origin/master -- app/experimenter/experiments/migrations/XXXX_migration_file.py`

-    - `make makemigrations`
+    1. `make makemigrations`

-    - `git add .;git commit -m 'Reverted migration'`
+    1. `git add .;git commit -m 'Reverted migration'`

   1. Push the branch and create a PR as normal following the above PR process

-- Fix the change following the normal issue/PR processes above
+* Fix the change following the normal issue/PR processes above

 Because all changes will go to stage and prod automatically, you can use stage to validate your changes.